Submit Article

 What Was the Outcome?

 The High Court dismissed both appeals against conviction and sentence.
-It upheld the District Judge’s finding that the prosecution proved the charge beyond a reasonable doubt, and it affirmed the four-week custodial sentence imposed under the Wong Hoi Len benchmark approach.
+It upheld the District Judge’s findings that the prosecution proved the charge beyond a reasonable doubt, relying on the complainant’s testimony, corroborative medical evidence, and the independent witness’s account of the slap.
+The court also rejected the appellant’s allegation of excessive judicial interference and prejudgment.

 Why Does This Case Matter?

-Chung Wan v Public Prosecutor is useful for practitioners because it illustrates how appellate courts in Singapore approach challenges to credibility, corroboration, and trial management.
-The case reinforces that appellate intervention is limited, particularly where the trial judge has made detailed findings on witness reliability and where inconsistencies are assessed as immaterial to the core issue.
+Chung Wan v Public Prosecutor is useful for practitioners and students because it illustrates how Singapore appellate courts approach (i) credibility-based appeals in criminal cases, (ii) challenges to corroborative evidence, and (iii) allegations of improper judicial conduct.
+The case reinforces the principle that appellate intervention in factual findings is constrained, particularly where the trial judge has made detailed credibility assessments based on witness demeanour, internal consistency, and corroboration.

 Legislation Referenced